logo elektroda

 Front panel of rectifier with dual LED displays, four buttons, and main red power switch

-I have made myself a transformer rectifier to charge the car battery, with automatic charge control - on/off principle - so that charging can be left unattended for a long time.
+I have made myself a transformer rectifier to charge my car battery, with automatic charge control - on an on/off basis - so that charging can be left unattended for long periods.
 The circuit has two basic tasks:

 - enable charging when the battery is connected